 repo_name, but we will change this to avoid confusion (the module

 For now, we’ll just name our first module

 functions, and this is where we will put all of our starting functions.

 Choosing which license to use is often confusing for new developers.
-The MIT license (option 1) is a very common license and the default on GitHub.
-It allows for anyone to use, modify, or redistribute your work with no restristions (and also no warranty).
+The MIT license (option 1) is a very common license, and the default on GitHub.
+It allows for anyone to use, modify, or redistribute your work with no restrictions (and also no warranty).

 Here, we have chosen the

 BSD-3-Clause license is an open-source, permissive license (meaning that few requirements are placed on developers of derivative works), similar to the MIT license.

 However, it adds a copyright notice with your name and requires redistributors of the code to keep the notice.